q-pratz-chem/python-package-best-practices/_episodes/04-function-style.md

 If you look at PEP8, you will see that it is quite long.
-While you should definitely read it if you spend a lot of time programming in Python, there are luckily tools which will help us make sure our code is following PEP8 convention or other styling guidelines.
+While you should definitely read it if you spend a lot of time programming in Python, there are luckily tools that will help us make sure our code is following the PEP8 convention or other styling guidelines.
 There are auto-formatting tools such as `yapf` and `Black`, and static code "linters" such as `pylint` or `flake8`.

-Automatic code formatters will parse your python files and format them according to standards defined by that code formatter.
+Automatic code formatters will parse your Python files and format them according to standards defined by that code formatter.
-It is usually a good idea to use a formatter (of your choice) when working on a python project.
+It is usually a good idea to use a formatter (of your choice) when working on a Python project.
 In particular, [Black](https://github.com/psf/black) has gained popularity lately.

 We will use [Black](https://github.com/psf/black) in this workshop.
-Black is an auto-formatter which is almost entirely non-customizable, ensuring all of your files will be uniform.
+Black is an auto-formatter that is almost entirely non-customizable, ensuring all of your files will be uniform.

 Install `black` using `pip`.
-In your terminal, type
+In your terminal, type:

 ````{tab-set-code}
 ```{code-block} shell